 This is a blog that focuses on “Living our vocations as Lutheran women.”
 It’s written by women, for women, and is “an online source of Lutheran encouragement, community, and advice.
 This is where you can find discussions of relationships in a Law and Gospel context.
 Topics range from living the single life, to building cross-generational friendships, to teaching children to behave respectfully in church.”
 I’m an occasional guest author on this blog and re-blog their posts from time to time as well.

 Author Mary J. Moerbe’s blog, “Conversation & Community for Lutheran Writers,” has an impressive compilation of Lutheran authors, blogs, and freelance writers support.
-I find it to be a useful resource with many useful links and suggestions.
+I find it to be a useful resource with many links and suggestions.

 Here’s another blog I write for occasionally.
 As the title suggests, it’s a blog for parents who strive to raise godly children in a world that’s anything but.
 There are some great articles on there that I hope are as helpful to you as they are to me.